 Sometimes moving too quickly will slow you down in the long run.
 Making the right decision, not the fast decision is critical when your goal is long-term, sustainable, profitable growth.
 The wrong fit customer, the big but unprofitable sale, the commitment without the ability to deliver… these are all moments when companies think they are moving fast, but often ultimately end up moving backwards.
 But when you feel a sense of urgency and opportunity, what is the alternative?
-Take a deep breath and remember: slow is smooth, smooth is fast.
+Take a deep breath, try out these small business tips, and remember: slow is smooth, smooth is fast.

 And he is right.

 I’ve been taking that mantra to heart not just in the day-to-day of our projects at Six-Point, but to my own strategy for my business as we ease out of pandemic lock-down, and to my work as an advisor for our clients.
 Slow is smooth, and smooth is fast.

 In the spring of 2020, I felt like there was no time for inaction.
 Anyone who froze and didn’t act was in jeopardy.
 Since we couldn’t control the landscape shifting under our feet, just moving forward was the smartest way to go.

 In the spring of 2021, I feel differently.
 I feel like there are major opportunities for growth, but particularly for smart growth, because all growth isn’t created equal.
 And being ready with the right solutions for the right people at the right time will be the difference between catching that wave and getting either overwhelmed or left behind.

 So I have taken the past two months and gone into listening mode.
 Because slow is smooth, and smooth is fast.

 What am I doing during this intentional slow down?